hoijui/obadgen/README.md

 #### Extract

-Extracts the public key from the an RSA private key-pair file (here one from an x.509 certificate, but can be any other) into a sepoarate file, and reformats that files content to be pasted directly into an Open Badge 2.0 _assertion.json_ file:
+Extracts the public key from an RSA private key-pair file (here one from an x.509 certificate, but can be any other) into a separate file, and reformats that files content to be pasted directly into an Open Badge 2.0 _assertion.json_ file: